 Conclusion

 I also urge you to slow down and take the time to enjoy being outdoors.
 Enjoy the scenery.
 Walk around and explore it before even taking your camera out.
-Sometimes the best exercise is to not take an image at all.
+Sometimes the best exercise is not to take an image at all.

 DON’T FORGET TO SHARE THIS ARTICLE